amiroff/NextBook/README.md

 - Built on open-source.
 - Customizable and easy to read code.
 - Built on top of libraries like [Next.js](https://nextjs.org/), [React](https://reactjs.org/), [MDX](https://mdxjs.com/) and [remark](https://github.com/remarkjs/remark).
-You can leverage everything these libraries are able to offer to improve it further and suit your needs.
+You can leverage everything these libraries are able to offer to improve it further to suit your needs.

 ## Get Started
+Clicking the following button will fork the repo and deploy it to Vercel.
+Now you can edit pages, commit, push and see results.
 [![Clone and deploy NOW!](https://vercel.com/button)](https://vercel.com/new/git/external?repository-url=https%3A%2F%2Fgithub.com%2Famiroff%2FNextBook)

 ## Learn More